opengdpr/OpenDSR/extensions.md

-# OpenCompliance Extensions
+# OpenDSR Extensions

-OpenCompliance requests may contain an `extensions` object, composed of a series of child-objects, keyed by a processor domain.
+OpenDSR requests may contain an `extensions` object, composed of a series of child-objects, keyed by a processor domain.

-- The domain of each extension **MUST** match the processor's OpenCompliance domain.
+- The domain of each extension **MUST** match the processor's OpenDSR domain.
 - Extensions **MUST** not be used for or contain authentication information.
 - Processors **MUST** only implement an extension for items that do not already fit into the generic spec.

-See section the [OpenCompliance spec](OpenCompliance_specification.md) for more information on the use of extensions.
+See section the [OpenDSR spec](OpenDSR_specification.md) for more information on the use of extensions.

 ## Published Extensions

 ### mParticle

-Domain: `opencompliance.mparticle.com`
+Domain: `opendsr.mparticle.com`

 Supported keys: